Harshini-K18/Online-Learning-Platform/README.md

 ## 🧑‍💻 Internship Project Details

-- 👩‍💻 Developed during our internship at **RSC Sys**, focused on building a scalable UI for an online learning platform.
+-  Developed during our internship at **RSC Sys Pvt Ltd**, focused on building a scalable UI for an online learning platform.
-- 🤝 Collaborated with my teammate [Pragnya Ravikumar](https://github.com/PragnyaRavikumar).
+-  Collaborated with my teammate [Pragnya Ravikumar](https://github.com/PragnyaRavikumar).
-- 🔐 Original repository was private and maintained internally; this is the public version for demonstration.
+-  Original repository was private and maintained internally; this is the public version for demonstration.

 ---